-Students who have a medical, religious or personal objection to these vaccinations must complete and return the Certificate of Exemption.
-This form can be downloaded here or obtained from the Health Services Office.
+Students who have a medical, religious or personal objection to these vaccinations must complete and return the Certificate of Exemption form.
+This form can be obtained from the Health Services Office.
 Please note, in the case of a public health emergency, students claiming this exemption may be barred from campus and from attending classes.

 FAILURE TO COMPLY WITH IMMUNIZATION REQUIREMENTS WILL RESULT IN A HOLD BEING PLACED ON FUTURE ENROLLMENT